-In CSVPA, Students on FAD and Extended Diploma have a discrete PSHE syllabus.
+In CSVPA, Students under the age of 18 on Extended Diploma have a discrete PSHE syllabus.
 This is led by Head of Welfare, which covers topics such as British values, sex education, healthy lifestyles, drugs and a range of other key areas.
 Please refer to the CSVPA PSHE Policy.